NRizzoInc/full-stack-library/README.md

 For a full explanation & demo, please read [the docs](./docs/PriviteraDRizzoMRizzoN_Final_Report.pdf)

+To see a live demo please access the [deployed webapp here](http://full-stack-library-app.herokuapp.com/login).
+If the page is down please contact one of the authors for support!

 ## Creating and Running the Project
 * libraries - see [install/requirements.txt](install/requirements.txt)
   * However, existing scripts will handle the installation / setup of these libraries (assuming you can run the [install/setup.sh](install/setup.sh) or [install/setup.bat](install/setup.bat) files)